activewarehouse/adapter_extensions/README.md

 v0.9.5 had a broken support for SQLServer.

-`master` has a work-in-progress bulk import using `freebcp`.
+v1.0.0.rc1 has a work-in-progress bulk import using `freebcp`.
 More tweaking needed.

 ### Running the tests